xtuml/bridgepoint/doc-internal/notes/162_dts0101036706/162_editor_code_dump_dnt.md

 5.2.2  The Instance package (marked XX above) is divided so that Verifier specific IP is placed into a separate package which is then reserved as if it was marked with an X. The only elements left public will be Instance, Attribute Value, Link Participation and Link.
+The future possibility of pre-created events shall also be supported, requiring Pending Event, Data Item Value, Event Queue Entry and Self Queue Entry.
 The new reserved package will be named Engine.
 The pruned Instance package will be published.